 There are plenty of incredible lookout points in Freyburg and the first one we visited was Klosterkirche Zscheiplitz, also known as St. Bonifatius.

-From this point you can enjoy views of the Unstrut River as well as small villages sprinkled across the valley below.
+From this point, you can enjoy views of the Unstrut River as well as small villages sprinkled across the valley below surrounded by nature.

-This is probably a good time to tell you that cycling trips are really popular in this area.
+This is probably a good time to tell you that cycling trips are really popular in this area and there is a wine route to follow.
 So if your idea of a good holiday is cycling through scenic countryside, hopping from one winery to the next, and stumbling upon a few castles along the way, well, this is the place with hundreds of kilometres of bike paths along the Saale and Unstrut rivers.

 Enjoy a vineyard picnic